MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 ## Configure Cookies (CSP)

 The Cookie header in an HTTP request contains information about cookies previously stored by a website in your browser.
-When you visit a website, your browser sends a Cookie header containing all relevant cookies associated with that site back to the server
+When you visit a website, your browser sends a Cookie header containing all relevant cookies associated with that site back to the server.

 ### Directives